techcorridorio/jobs.techcorridor.io/how_to_post.md

 This entire website is open source and pull requests to add posts are welcome!
 If you have the skills to , that's all that is necessary to get your post published.

 There is currently no database; the job posts are simply a set of Markdown files.
-Your organization should be stored in a new file in `_organizations/*.md`.

-The content of the file needs to begin with YAML frontmatter describing the position.
+The content of the file needs to begin with YAML frontmatter describing the post.
 The rest of the file is either Markdown or HTML.
 Please limit your HTML to simple formatting only, generally the same subset that Markdown allows.

 <a href="{{ site.github_url }}/new/master/_organizations/_?filename=my_organization.md" class="btn btn-primary btn-lg">
   Post an organization
 </a>

-Here's an example organization:
+Here's an example organization ([see more]({{ site.github_url }}/new/master/_organizations)):

     ---
     title: Example